Priyanka-Dhanabal/Naveena_store_PP5/README.md

   - 1. Naviage to heroku.com and login and create new app for your project and set the region and click on create app.
   - 2. Connect Heroku app to github repository
-  - 3. Configure variables on Heroku by navigating to settings and click on Revela Config Vars
+  - 3. Configure variables on Heroku by navigating to settings and click on Reveal Config Vars

 Variable | Key
 --- | ---